More set-up tips

 The game provides a plasma rifle near the active camouflage, and there's also a pistol, AR and rocket launcher nearby (they appear when you trigger spiral path enemies).
 With a bit of work however, you can import additional weapons for later use, placing them wherever you like.
 Here's a guide.

-With a descent trick
+With a bridge descent

-After doing a descent trick off the first bridge and fetching a Banshee, fly back to the bridge, kill any remaining enemies and throw enemy weapons off the edge.
+After using a descent method at the first bridge and fetching a Banshee, fly back to the bridge, kill any remaining enemies and throw enemy weapons off the edge.
 These can be any that were dropped by the enemies on the bridge or earlier in the level.
 Get needlers full on ammo before throwing them off.
 Plasma pistols on 100% charge can be obtained from Grunts on Shades - so it's a good idea to let plasma pistol Grunts man Shades before killing them.
 On Heroic or Legendary you should also be able to find a plasma rifle on 100% from the Banshee pilot.
 Once you've got the weapons on the ground, move them to wherever you want in the spiral path area - perhaps to some favourite defence spots.
 You can move multiple weapons at once to save time; see my general advice on weapon moving.

 How about UNSC spares?
 When moving covie weapons earlier, the only UNSC weapons available were the pistol and AR you started the level with, and ARs held by Marines below the bridge.
 You could at least get a full AR out of all that if you kill enough Marines.
 But there's something else you can do.
 Leave extra Covenant weapons as place-holders in the spiral path area, and later when you get your hands on the UNSC weapons you want, you can fly in and swap them for the place-holders.
-You'd need to do that swapping sometime before triggering the pass exit checkpoint, so you'll be able to land in the spiral path area without triggering anyone there (see Late rearranging).
+You'd need to do that swapping sometime before triggering the pass checkpoint, so you'll be able to land in the spiral path area without triggering anyone there (see Late rearranging).

-Without a descent trick
+Without a bridge descent

 There are also some methods you can use which don't require descending off the first bridge.
 Here's one, but it'll cost you an enemy per weapon.
 After overturning the dropship Ghosts and going on to overturn more stuff and destroy the empty Wraith, all as described in my refined routine, lead enemies to the pass exit.
 That's as far as they'll go for now as you haven't triggered spiral path enemies yet.
 Kill one with plasma cannon fire, then lead enemies back out of the pass and well clear.
 Fly back to the spiral path area and land a safe distance past the pass exit.
 Run to the dropped weapon and move it away before any enemies turn up (they may, depending on how far away you led them).
 Once you're well clear of the pass, you can take all the time you want to move the weapon into position somewhere.

-If you really prefer not to kill any megabattle enemies, an alternative source of spares is the underground bridge area, but it'll take more time.
+If you really prefer not to kill any megabattle enemies, an alternative source of spares is the cavern (the underground bridge area), but it'll take more time.
 There's no problem moving weapons close to the start of the rising tunnel; you can do that before flying up the tunnel.
 But how are you going to get them up the tunnel later?
 The potential trouble is that enemies may come down after you.
 Here's my routine.
 After overturning the dropship Ghosts and going on to overturn more stuff and destroy the empty Wraith, lead the tunnel enemies to the pass exit (the dropship troops stay near the tunnel exit).
 Now fly back and do some weapon moving up the tunnel.
 Some of the tunnel enemies may turn up again (I found that the Grunts usually do, but the Elites remained at the pass), in which case you'll have to retreat to your Banshee and fly past them to lead them away again.
 When you finally get weapons up near the exit, you can switch to another weapon moving technique, namely blasting them along with Banshee blasts from a safe height.
 Keep a careful eye on where they go, so you don't lose track!
 All this is pretty easy, just a bit time consuming.
 If you're trying to bring up a lot of weapons, you may need to get a new Banshee at some point.
 There's the one on the tower roof of course, but there's also one in the twin bridges area if you want that.

 Spare rocket launcher

 To mention one specific idea, how about a spare rocket launcher?
 One near the base of the spiral path would be nice for example.
 It would be very handy for keeping you stocked with rockets in the path base defence, which is such great fun for rocket use.
 To spell things out, here's how you could do it, with or without needing a descent trick.
-Having moved some covie weapon into position as a place-holder as previously explained, later swap it for the rocket launcher you've got with you from way back in the level.
+Having moved a covie weapon into position as a place-holder as previously explained, later swap it for the rocket launcher you've got with you from way back in the level.
 That's now going to be your spare launcher.
 Assuming you also want to be starting your battle with a rocket launcher, that's easy.
 Sometime before the final phase of your set-up work, land and swap the covie weapon for the rocket launcher outside the tower.

 Spare sniper rifle

 Let me also point out that you can have a spare sniper rifle.
 After all, there's not just the first one the game provides you; there's also one carried by a sergeant (you can kill him for it if necessary) plus another in the two-Wraith area.
 You can leave a place-holder somewhere and swap it for a sniper rifle later.
-If you also want to be starting your battle with a sniper rifle, you'd then swap the place-holder for some other sniper rifle you've left somewhere - probably back at the underground bridge area.
+If you also want to be starting your battle with a sniper rifle, you'd then swap the place-holder for some other sniper rifle you've left somewhere - probably back at the cavern.

 Getting spares up high